United We Serve

 Denise sees McKendree’s commitment to service exemplified by both the professors and the students: “I see a lot of our professors as responsible citizens: Dr. Huxford, Dr. Boudreau, Dr. Collins, Dr. Kemp, Dr. Eggleston - I’ve had too many to list them all!
 These professors instill a drive for responsible citizenship in their students.
 Kaitlyne Motl '06 is a responsible citizen that I really admire and identify with.
 All of the students on the McKendree Community Action Team really inspire me - they are all hardworking students who make time to fulfill their duties as responsible citizens.”

-That relationship network is what Denise loved most about the CPS: “My favorite part of McKendree’s Center for Public Service would be the relationships that are built between the student coordinators.
+That relationship network is what Denise loved most about the CPS: “My favorite part of McKendree’s Lyn Huxford Center for Community Service would be the relationships that are built between the student coordinators.
 The four years I was a fellow, I made some really great friends.
 We became a wonderful support system for each other.
 Some of my responsibilities are similar to my previous role as a Community Service Fellow, but it comes with the added responsibility of leading some of McKendree’s best leaders!
 I have been helping our volunteer coordinators to enhance our recruitment techniques and reflection discussions.”